 – yProjPicture is set equal to proj_region_top[ n ] + j.

-– Clause D.3.41.5.6 is invoked with xProjPicture, yProjPicture, ConstituentPicWidth, and ConstituentPicHeight as inputs, and the outputs indicating the sphere coordinates and the constituent picture index (for frame-packed stereoscopic video) for the luma sample location (xPackedPicture, yPackedPicture) belonging to the n-th packed region in the decoded picture.
+– Clause D.3.41.5.6 is invoked with xProjPicture, yProjPicture, ConstituentPicWidth, and ConstituentPicHeight as inputs, and the outputs indicating the sphere coordinates and the constituent picture index (for frame-packed stereoscopic video) for the luma sample location (xPackedPicture, yPackedPicture) belonging to the n-th packed region in the cropped decoded picture.

-Otherwise, the following applies for each sample location (x, y) within the region-wise packed picture:
+Otherwise (RegionWisePackingFlag is equal to 0), the following applies for each sample location (x, y) within the cropped decoded picture:

-– xProjPicture is set equal to x + offsetX.
+– xPicture is set equal to x + offsetX.

-– yProjPicture is set equal to y + offsetY.
+– yPicture is set equal to y + offsetY.

-– Clause D.3.41.5.6 is invoked with xProjPicture, yProjPicture, ConstituentPicWidth, and ConstituentPicHeight as inputs, and the outputs indicating the sphere coordinates and the constituent picture index (for frame-packed stereoscopic video) for the sample location (x, y) within the region-wise packed picture.
+– Clause D.3.41.5.6 is invoked with xPicture, yPicture, ConstituentPicWidth, and ConstituentPicHeight as inputs, and the outputs indicating the sphere coordinates and the constituent picture index (for frame-packed stereoscopic video) for the sample location (x, y) within the cropped decoded picture.

-D.3.41.5.6 Conversion from a sample location in a projected picture to sphere coordinates relative to the global coordinate axes
+D.3.41.5.6 Conversion from a sample location in a projected picture or a cropped decoded picture to sphere coordinates relative to the global coordinate axes

 Inputs to this clause are

-– the centre point of a sample location (xProjPicture, yProjPicture) within a projected picture, and
+– the centre point of a sample location (xPicture, yPicture) within a projected picture (when RegionWisePackingFlag is equal to 1) or a cropped decoded picture (when RegionWisePackingFlag is equal to 0), and

-– pictureWidth and pictureHeight, which are the width and height, respectively, of a monoscopic projected luma picture, in luma samples.
+– pictureWidth and pictureHeight, which are the width and height, respectively, of a monoscopic projected luma picture (when RegionWisePackingFlag is equal to 1) or a monoscopic cropped decoded picture (when RegionWisePackingFlag is equal to 0), in luma samples.

 Outputs of this clause are: